 On August 1, 2017, we signed a non-convertible installment loan with a lender.
 Under the agreement we received a loan of \$75,000 with a weekly repayment of \$3,500 until payment in full.
 The loan includes \$18,750 representing an original issue discount, interest and fees resulting in a total payable of \$93,750.
-The loan remains outstanding as of December 31, 2017 with a balance of approximately \$16,750.
+The loan was paid off entirely as of December 31, 2018.

 On September 12, 2017, we received a 9-month non-convertible loan of \$225,000 from a privately-held investment firm.
 The loan earns an annual interest rate of 10%.
 The Company paid total fees of \$25,000 including original issue discount and other costs related to this loan.
 We agreed to issue 3,333 shares at closing.
 We recorded the fair value of the shares as a debt discount that will be amortized to interest expense during the term of the loan.
-We amortized \$15,311 of debt discounts in the year ended December 31, 2017.
-The unamortized debt discount as of December 31, 2017 was \$22,689.
+We amortized the entire debt discount of \$38,000 as of December 31, 2018.
 In the event of default and at the option of the holder, the loan is convertible into common stock at a 35% discount to the average of the two lowest daily volume weighted average closing stock price for the 20 trading days prior to conversion.
+The loan was paid off entirely as of December 31, 2018.